Flexible Resolvers and API's

 1. validate it

-1. call the resolver function with the args (and e.g. token / session data)
+1. call the resolver function with the args (and e.g. token / session / request context)

 1. return the output from your resolver with defaults applied